wilzbach/english/basics/structs.md

 ### Static member functions

-If a member function is declared as `static`, it will be callable without an instantiated object e.g. `Person.myStatic()` but isn't allowed to access any non-`static` members.
-It can be used if method doesn't need to access any of the object member fields but logically belongs to the same class.
-Also it can be used to provide some functionality without creating an explicit instance, for example, some Singleton design pattern implementations use `static`.
+If a member function is declared as `static`, it will be callable without an instantiated object e.g. `Person.myStatic()` but it isn't allowed to access any non-`static` members.
+It can be used if a method doesn't need to access any of the object member fields but logically belongs to the same class.
+Also it can be used to provide some functionality without creating an explicit instance, for example, the Singleton design pattern implementation use `static`.

 ### Inheritance